Pros & Cons of Using Retirement Funds to Pay for College

 As mentioned above, filling out the FAFSA will give your child an opportunity to qualify for federal student loans from the U.S. Department of Education.

-These loans have low fixed interest rates, plus access to some special benefits, including loan forgiveness programs and income-driven repayment plans.
+These loans have low fixed interest rates, plus access to federal benefits, including loan forgiveness programs and income-driven repayment plans.

 With most federal student loans, there’s no credit check requirement, so you don’t have to worry about needing to cosign a loan with your child.